handshake-org/hs-rosetta/README.md

 If it fails, you might see `Reconciliation failed` or similar error.
 Please report it.

+## Config

+Options to the Rosetta HTTP Server can be configured by using the following
+arguments:

+      --rosetta-http-host: HTTP host
+      --rosetta-http-port: HTTP port
+      --rosetta-api-key: API key
+      --rosetta-no-auth: Disable auth
+      --rosetta-cors: Enable CORS
+      --rosetta-ssl: Whether to enable SSL
+      --rosetta-ssl-key: SSL key
+      --rosetta-ssl-cert: SSL cert

+The same options can be configured using the file: `~/.hsd/rosetta.conf` assuming the `prefix` is `~/.hsd`, for example:

+    $ cat ~/.hsd/rosetta.conf

+    rosetta-http-port: 8123

 ## Contribution and License Agreement

 If you contribute code to this project, you are implicitly allowing your code